ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Methodology

 For the spectrogram reconstruction task, we use the $\ell_1$-loss between the original and the reconstructed spectrogram as shown in Equation \ref{eq:l1-pixel}.
-We compute the loss only on the corrupted pixels, similar to \cite{devlin2018bert,atito2022gmml}.
+We compute the loss only on the masked pixels, similar to \cite{devlin2018bert,atito2022gmml}.

 where $\mathbf{W}$ denotes the parameters to be learned during training, $N$ is the batch size, and $\mathbf{M}$ is a binary matrix with 1 indicating the manipulated pixels.